Back up Tableau Server data

 This section discusses

-tabadmin commands and Windows commands that you can use together to perform a backup and related tasks.
+tsm commands you can use together to perform a backup and related tasks.

 Remove log files and clear temporary folders

-You can clean old log file and temporary files from your Tableau Server computer to reduce the time it takes to create a backup, and to ensure the backup file is as small as possible.
+You can clean old Tableau Server log file and temporary files to reduce the time it takes to create a backup, and to ensure the backup file is as small as possible.